 In the next field, head for a spot about half

-way along the opposite side of the field where you cross a stile and turn
+way along the opposite side of the field where you cross a stile (SE

-right (SE 369492), passing to the left of a small copse of trees.
-Follow
+369492).
+Continue ahead, passing to the left of a small copse of trees.

-this broad track until you reach a ‘T’ junction of tracks and turn right
+Follow this broad track until you reach a ‘T’ junction of tracks and

 The track becomes metalled and ends at the